Fort Saint Elmo: Present day

 The World Monuments Fund placed the fort on its 2008 Watch List of the 100 Most Endangered Sites in the world because of its significant deterioration due to factors such as lack of maintenance and security, natural aging, and exposure to the elements.
 Since 2009 major restoration works began, and as of 2014 the restoration of Upper Saint Elmo and the Carafa enceinte was nearly complete.
 Restoration work was completed in 2015.
-Lower Saint Elmo has been cleaned from the waste that accumulated over the years, and the Grand Harbour Regeneration Corporation is making plans to begin restoration.

 From 1975, part of the fort housed the National War Museum, which contained military equipment and other things related to World War I and II.
 A replica of the George Cross that was awarded to Malta by King George VI in April 1942, was also on display in this museum.
 The museum closed in September 2014, and reopened in May 2015 having a larger collection.

 Since the mid-20th century, Fort Saint Elmo has also housed Malta's police academy.
 Other parts of the fort are used for In Guardia and Alarme military reenactments.

 While the fort was being restored, some archaeological excavations were made and various elements of the original pre-1565 fort were uncovered.
 This was an important find because little of the original fort exists, mainly because Laparelli rebuilt it in 1566 and it underwent a lot of renovation between the 17th and 19th centuries.

 In November 2015 the fort was used as a media centre for the Valletta Summit on Migration.
 Foreign journalists stated that it was possibly "the most stunning venue which ever hosted an EU summit".

+Lower St. Elmo

+Lower Saint Elmo was cleaned from the waste that accumulated over the years in 2015, but has since fallen back to disrepair and is essentially abandoned.
+Plans for restoration fell through multiple times.
+The site proves to be considerably hard to access even for urban explorers.